 Savings: High-interest savings accounts for general savings, RRSPs, and TFSAs.

-Chequing Account that comes with no monthly fees, unlimited free Interac e-Transfers, and interest earned on your balance up to 0.50%.
+Chequing Account that comes with no monthly fees, unlimited free Interac e-Transfers, and interest earned on your balance.
 Your first cheque book of 25 cheques is also free.

 Guaranteed Investment Certificates for registered accounts (TFSA/RRSP) and non-registered accounts.